debops/debops/docs/debops-playbooks/guides/getting-started.rst

 At this time you might find that the web browser you are using does not recognize the CA certificates served by the host.
 This happens when the server uses certificates signed by internal DebOps Certificate Authority instead of the "regular" ones.
-To fix that, consult the :ref:`debops.pki <debops.pki>` role documentation (when it's available).
+To fix that, consult the :ref:`debops.pki` role documentation (when it's available).

 Where to go from here
 ---------------------